Noticed this week that a new version of Ontrack EasyRecovery is available. As I have looked at this software in the past I decided to check it out.

 Ontrack has a history of out sourcing it’s DIY Data Recovery software development.
 It’s initial software was called Tiramisu which was developed by the German company Plug’n Play Computerberatung GbR.
 Their previous version was also developed by a German Company, Grau GmbH.
 Some of you may remember Mr. Grau from his open source file recovery software called DriveRescue.

 Now if a particular software meets your demands, I have no objections what-so-ever against rebranding it, it happens all over the place.
 However, if I were a Ontrack EasyRecovery customer I would have a problem with getting a completely different piece of software each time I decide to upgrade.
 I was pretty impressed with the previous Pro version of EasyRecovery, but since this is a completely different product I would have a problem with ‘automatically upgrading’ to the newer version.
+Mr. Grau made some pretty decent software, and previously the software did okay when I tested it and various others against a drive with lots of logical corruption and overlapping and impossible file systems.

 Who’s responsible for EasyRecovery this time?